2012–13 FC Dinamo București season: Pre-season

 Dinamo started its preparations for the new season on 15 June, with the medical examination.
 Only one new player was present, Andrei Cristea, who returned to Dinamo after one and a half years spent in Germany.
 Another new player brought by Dinamo was Issa Ba, a Senegalese midfielder whose contract with CS Gaz Metan Mediaş expired.
 Instead, Dinamo released Iulian Tameş and Dorel Stoica on mutual agreement, and sold Adrian Scarlatache to Khazar Lankaran.

 On 21 June, Dinamo left for Austria, for an 18 days training camp, during which, the team played a large number of friendly games.
 The first matches were against amateur football teams from the Bischofshofen region.
 Thus, Dinamo's manager, Dario Bonetti had the chance to see the entire team at work, and also the players brought from the youth team, or players on trial.
-The first important friendly game was played against Ukrainean champions, Shakhtar Donetsk.
+The first important friendly game was played against Ukrainian champions, Shakhtar Donetsk.
 Dinamo lost the game 1–0.
 Dinamo failed to win any other friendly game played in Austria, losing five and drawing against Anorthosis Famagusta from Cyprus.

 On 26 June, Dinamo lost an important player, Cosmin Moţi, sold to the Bulgarian team Ludogorets Razgrad.
 The defender who played more than six years for Dinamo was in his final part of his contract, and the Red Dogs accepted the offer because they could lose him for free in the next months.

 Instead, Dinamo managed to sign Cristian Scutaru and Mircea Axente, both returning to Liga I where they played for Poli Timișoara.
 In the previous season, they played for Poli in the second division.
 Also, Dinamo signed the Bulgarian midfielder Boris Galchev, from CSKA Sofia.